 Study links lung conditions to young people who vape

-Researchers in the US analysed survey answers from young people from 2014 to 2018
+Asthma charity says e-cigarette popularity among children and young people is ‘concerning’

-Vaping places young people more at risk of bronchitis and shortness of breath even if they also smoke, researchers suggest.
+Young people who vape are more at risk of bronchitis and shortness of breath, research has suggested, even if they also smoke cigarettes.

-A study in the US, published in respiratory and critical care journal Thorax, tracked the respiratory health of young people in the Southern California Children’s Health Study between 2014 and 2018.
+Researchers from the US tracked the respiratory health of young people in the Southern California Children’s Health Study between 2014 and 2018.

+They conducted surveys which asked about people’s vape and cigarette use in the last 30 days.
+Researchers also included questions on bronchitic symptoms, such as a daily cough for three months in a row, as well as wheezing and shortness of breath.

+The study found the odds of wheezing were 81 per cent more likely among past 30-day e-cigarette users than among “never users”.

 Some 2,097 young people with an average age of 17 completed the first poll in 2014, followed by 1,609 of the group in 2015, 1,502 in 2017 and 1,637 in 2018.

-Researchers also included questions on bronchitic symptoms, such as a daily cough for three months in a row, as well as wheezing and shortness of breath.

-Bronchitic symptoms were reported by 19.5% of people included in the first survey, with 22.5%, 23.5% and 26% reporting it in subsequent questionnaires.
+Bronchitic symptoms were reported by 19.5 per cent of people included in the first survey, with 22.5 per cent, 23.5 per cent and 26 per cent reporting it in subsequent questionnaires.

 They concluded that the study “showed that e-cigarette use was associated with respiratory symptoms after accounting for concurrent cigarette and cannabis use as well as secondhand exposure to each of these products and secondhand exposure to e-cigarettes”.